marcelpetersen/mobil/wunder_collections/_apps/wunder-zendesk-connector.md

 excerpt: Create better customer relationships by connecting Wunder Fleet & Zendesk.
 featured: false
 preview_gallery: []
-description: '<p>Enabling this tool will connect the Wunder Fleet API with the Zendesk API.</p><p>This way your Wunder Fleet customer data is automatically &amp; seamlessly synchronized with your Zendesk database.
+description: "<p>Enabling this tool will connect the Wunder Fleet API with the Zendesk API.</p><p>This way your Wunder Fleet customer data is automatically &amp; seamlessly synchronized with your Zendesk database.
 Zendesk is a customer support platform that lets you connect with customers on any channel.
-Whether your customers want to connect by phone, chat, email, social media, or any other channel, Zendesk brings all your customer interactions to one easy to use the platform to make it easy to keep track of all your support requests, answer questions quickly, and monitor customer service agent’s effectiveness.</p><p>Get rid of manual work and be less error-prone with our Zendesk Connector.</p><p>Find out more about Zendesk here: <a href="https://u-a7jpoe24dhla.instant.forestry.io/marketplace/zendesk" title="Link">Link</a></p>'
+Whether your customers want to connect by phone, chat, email, social media, or any other channel, Zendesk brings all your customer interactions to one easy to use the platform to make it easy to keep track of all your support requests, answer questions quickly, and monitor customer service agent’s effectiveness.</p><p>Get rid of manual work and be less error-prone with our Zendesk Connector.</p>"
 screenshot_details:
 - screenshot: "/uploads/2020/09/22/screenshot-2020-09-22-at-10-55-39.png"
   title: Connects to Wunder Fleet